Hugh Jackman and Deborra-lee Jackman separate after 27 years of marriage

 They said the statement would be their only one on their breakup.
 They added that their family is their highest priority and that they’ll undertake “this next chapter with gratitude, love, and kindness.”

 The couple met in 1995 on the set of an Australian television show where both were actors.
 Deborra-lee Furness at the time was the more established of the two.
 They married in 1996 and had two children: Oscar, now 23, and Ava, now 18.
-Jackman also ascended to become a major star in Hollywood and on Broadway.
+Jackman also ascended to major stardom in Hollywood and on Broadway.

+The couple have been red carpet mainstays for years, posing together at the Oscars, at Broadway events and at the Met Gala, including the most recent edition in May.
+They attended Wimbledon together in July.

 In April, Jackman celebrated their 27th anniversary with a tribute on Instagram.